 In order to gain admission to any unibz study programme, languages are the first requirement you need to fulfil.
 Check the specific language requirements on the programmes’ pages and upload a recognised language certificate or enrol in a language exam at unibz.
 If your secondary or higher education was in English, our Language Centre will recognise a C1 in English.

 If in your home country an aptitude test is required to gain access to higher education, you will need to include the results of that test when applying to our University.
-For some qualifications (e.g. Greek qualifications), the Italian Ministry of Education has set specific admission criteria.
+For some qualifications (e.g. Greek qualifications), the Italian Ministry of University and Research has set specific admission criteria.

-You will have to provide a Statement of comparability issued by the Italian Information Centre on Academic Mobility and Equivalence (CIMEA) to prove that your qualification gives you access to the Italian higher education system.
+You will have to provide a Statement of Correspondence which you can download free-of-charge from the ARDI (Automatic Recognition Database - Italy) to prove that your qualification gives you access to the Italian higher education system.

 Get in touch with our Advisory Service if you have any question.

 You can check which qualifications are required for admission in the page of the master programme in which you are interested.
-You can apply either with a Diploma Supplement issued by your home university, with a Statement of comparability issued by the Italian Information Centre on Academic Mobility and Equivalence (CIMEA).
+You can apply either with a Diploma Supplement issued by your home university, or, in case you don't have a Diploma Supplement, with a Statement of corrispondence which you can download free-of-charge from the ARDI (Automatic Recognition Database - Italy).